-- a) consider the following issues: - does the researcher have the informed consent (obtained in the framework of earlier research) of all study participants to the use of their samples in future genetic research?
-See point 4; - has the researcher obtained the approval of the bioethics committee, including for genetic research procedures planned within the framework of the project? - how will genetic data protection be guaranteed at every stage of the project? - b) provide information concerning: - the approval, obtained or pending, of a bioethics committee, in accordance with the Medical Profession Act of 5 December 1996; - the informed consent, obtained or pending, of all study participants.
+a) consider the following issues:

+- does the researcher have the informed consent (obtained in the framework of earlier research) of all study participants to the use of their samples in future genetic research?
+See Point 4: - has the researcher obtained the approval of the bioethics committee (institution and country), including for genetic research procedures planned within the framework of the project? - how will genetic data protection be guaranteed at every stage of the project?

+- the approval, obtained or pending, of a bioethics committee, in accordance with the Medical Profession Act of 5 December 1996; - the informed consent, obtained or pending, of all study participants.